kergoth/dotvim-old/README.rst

 TODO
 ----

-- Fix 'K' behavior in python scripts, it should be calling pydoc -- either via configuring manpageview to run it, or via pydoc.vim

-  - let g:manpageview_pgm_py = "pydoc" should work, in theory, but does not appear to in reality at the moment

 - Integrate MacVim's 'fullscreen' and 'fuoptions' into shell.vim (http://peterodding.com/code/vim/shell/)
 - Show the pyflakes error message in the cursor bubble